A project of ReFOCUS partnered with MyCity from Cafe Art in London.

 My participation in this project has been amazing.
 Why?
 Because I did it sober for the 1st time in over 30 years.
 I did it through the lenses of a new pair of glasses.
 I see things differently now. ~Dwayne Norris

 2016 Calendar Winners are shown below.
 Click on any photo to experience the slide show!

 Grateful for the opportunity to explore and show my perspective of new orleans, the city I love so much.
 The project helped me capture that moment visiting with my daughter while in treatment.
 It will be a forever reminder of where I came from. ~Cara Hotard

 Over a period of months from May until October, the Photo Project engages participants with a series of meetings designed to get them started with photography and encouraging them to look at their resulting images as art and self expression and a way to tell their personal stories.
-The project kicks off with each of 100 participants receiving a camera along with training on using the camera.
-Volunteers who are professional photographers provide training on how to set up shots that are impactful and taking creative images.
-Over the next few months the Project stays engaged with participants by involving them in selecting the photos they wish to send to the photo contest and be displayed in gallery shows.
-They receive copies of their photos and are encouraged to bring friends and family to see their photos displayed in the gallery.
+To kick off the project, 100 participants are given disposable cameras along with the training on how to use them.
+Professional photographers volunteer to provide training on how to set up shots that are impactful and creative.
+Over the next few months, the Project stays engaged with participants by assisting them in selecting the photos they wish to submit to the photo contest and display in gallery shows.
+Participants receive copies of their photos and are encouraged to bring friends and family to see their photos displayed in the gallery.
 Finally, their submitted photos go in front of a professional judging panel and the top 14 are selected for the calendar, with another 5 thematic winners.
 Winners receive prizes in the form of Walmart or VISA gift cards.
 Every participant receives a copy of the calendar as well.

 It made me appreciate more so how much I appreciate New Orleans.
 When I took my pictures, it was in places that I frequent and I love that dynamic.
 There is so much to love and be proud of even in everyday life here in New Orleans. ~ Thomas